-Net Asset Value
+1. Net Asset Value

-NAV stands for net asset value.
-A mutual fund’s NAV is the per unit price of the fund.
+A mutual fund’s Net Asset Value (NAV) is the per unit price of the fund.
 NAV is calculated at the end of every trading day by taking into account the total value of the shares held in the fund’s portfolio.
 When you see that the NAV of a mutual fund is ₹500, it means that you will have to pay ₹500 for one unit of that mutual fund.
-In other words, if you invest ₹5,000 in that fund at an NAV of ₹500, you will be allotted 10 units of the fund.
+In other words, if you invest ₹5,000 in that fund at a NAV of ₹500, you will be allotted 10 units of the fund.

 One misconception about NAV that investors often have is that a lower NAV means a cheaper fund, and hence a better investment.
 But that is not the case.
-A new fund has a lower NAV and it increases as the fund’s assets grows.
+A new fund has a lower NAV and it increases as the fund’s assets grow.
 Hence, NAV should not be the determining factor in choosing a mutual fund.

 A mutual fund is free to charge the expense ratio that it wishes to charge, but it should be within the limit imposed by SEBI–2.5% for equity mutual funds and 2.25% for debt mutual funds.
 The expense ratio can be a good differentiator between two similar funds that are also performing equally.

 On most mutual funds, there is a levy that is charged if you exit the fund in less than a year.
 Charging an exit load is at the discretion of the particular fund.
 Most equity mutual funds have an exit load of 1% on redemptions made in less than a year.
 Debt funds have different exit loads for different timeframes.

-Growth Option and Dividend Option
+4. Growth Option and Dividend Option

 Mutual funds primarily come in two options–growth option and dividend option.
 For both the options, the mutual fund portfolio remains the same.
 The difference lies in how the gains made by the mutual fund are treated.

-Regular Plan and Direct Plan
+5. Regular Plan and Direct Plan

 In 2013, direct plans of mutual funds were introduced.
 Since then, all mutual funds have the regular plan as well as the direct plan.
 The fund’s portfolio remains the same for both plans, but the difference is in their expense ratio.
 The direct plans have a lower expense ratio as compared to the regular plan.
 This is because investors have to invest in the direct plans directly from the mutual fund company, while regular plans are sold by mutual fund distributors.

-Open-end and Closed-end
+6. Open-end and Closed-end

 Mutual fund schemes can be open-end or closed-end.
 Open-end funds are those that can be invested in at any time by any investor.
 However, closed-end funds are open for investments only during their New Fund Offer (NFO) period, which is the initial months when the fund company introduces that fund.
 After the NFO period ends, a closed-end fund doesn’t accept additional investments and usually also disallows redemptions before the pre-defined investment term of the fund ends.

-Assets Under Management
+7. Assets Under Management

-The assets under management or AUM of a mutual fund is the total amount of money that is invested in the fund.
+Assets under management or AUM of a mutual fund is the total amount of money that is invested in the fund.
 As more and more money gets invested in a mutual fund, it’s AUM will rise.
 A fund with a high AUM will mean that it is popular with a lot of investors, but the AUM alone should not be the deciding factor in choosing a fund.

 A mutual fund’s benchmark is an index that the fund has chosen to measure its performance against.
 This index can be BSE Sensex or NSE Nifty or any other of the sub-indices of BSE or NSE.
 The index is chosen according to the fund’s portfolio type to measure the returns that the fund is earning.

-Every company is valued at a certain amount based on its share price and outstanding shares (shares in circulation).
+Every company is valued at a certain amount based on its share price and outstanding shares.
 To calculate a company’s market value, the single share price is multiplied by the number of outstanding stocks.
 Depending on its market capitalisation, a company can be large-cap, mid-cap or small-cap.

-Trailing Return and Annualised Return
+10. Trailing Return and Annualised Return

 The annualised return of a mutual fund, also known as the compounded annual growth rate (CAGR), is the return the fund earned every year over a specific number of years.
 The trailing return of a mutual fund is the return earned by it between two specific dates.

-Mean and Standard Deviation
+11. Mean and Standard Deviation

 These two are measures of risk associated with investments in an equity fund.
-Standard deviation tells you how much volatile the fund’s returns can be at the present time in relation to its historic average.
+Standard deviation tells you how much volatile the fund’s returns can be at the present time in relation to its historical average.
 For example, if a fund’s average returns are 10% and its standard deviation is 4%, then this means that fund’s return can be between 6% to 14% in the present scenario.
-The mean is the historic average of the fund’s returns.
+The mean is the historical average of the fund’s returns.